-Establish a professional trusting relationship with individuals and groups of offenders in the program environment to enable the sharing of highly personal and sensitive matters; provide intervention and support, and make referrals for effective interventions during times of personal crisis, which may be prompted by program interventions.
+Establish a professional trusting relationship with individuals and groups of offenders in the program environment to enable the sharing of highly personal and sensitive matters; provide individual intervention and support, and make referrals for effective interventions during times of personal crisis, which may be prompted by program interventions.

-Develop a professional relationship with offenders to assist them in the elaboration of plans and put into practice the skills and values acquired through program interventions; provide accurate assessment of their commitment in developing and following a realistic relapse-prevention plan; and share and discuss information with the offender when used for decision-making purposes.
+Develop a professional relationship with Indigenous offenders to assist them in the elaboration of Healing Plans and put into practice the skills and values acquired through their participation in programs; provide accurate assessment of their commitment in developing and following a realistic relapse-prevention healing plan; and share and discuss information with the offender when used for decision-making purposes.

-Serve as a positive role model, facilitate program delivery, and promote the overall wellbeing of offenders; motivate offenders, reinforce positive behavioural change, and identify resources to assist with their community reintegration; and influence communication within a group of offenders in a respectful manner.
+Serve as a positive role model, facilitate program delivery, and promote the overall wellbeing of Indigenous offenders; motivate offenders, reinforce positive behavioural change, and identify resources to assist with their community reintegration; and influence communication within a group of offenders in a manner that respects Indigenous cultures.